ChrisBAshton/smartresolution/deploy/README.md

 `sudo ./deploy/aws.sh`

-Hit `y` and `Return` wherever prompted for permission.

-## Start the httpd server
-`sudo service httpd start`
+When the script has finished, it automatically starts the server.
 You should be able to go to the provided IP address and see SmartResolution working.

 ## Just in case